rdf-connect/Tutorial-ISWC2025/content/description.md

 ## Description
 {:#description}

-RDF Connect (RDFC) is a revolutionary streaming data pipeline framework that breaks language barriers.
-Our tutorial introduces participants to a unique approach where processors can be implemented in multiple programming languages, seamlessly working together within a single pipeline.
+This tutorial introduces RDF Connect (RDFC), a novel, language-agnostic framework for constructing streaming data processing pipelines.
+By leveraging the Resource Description Framework (RDF) and the PROV-O ontology, RDFC enables the creation of pipelines that seamlessly integrate processors implemented in multiple programming languages.

 Key Tutorial Highlights:

 - **Language Agnostic**: Create processors in any programming language
 - **Provenance-Driven**: Describe pipelines using RDF and PROV-O ontology
 - **Hands-On Learning**: Build custom processors and complete pipelines

 Tutorial Practical Project:
 Participants will construct a machine learning pipeline that:

 - Extracts weather data using JavaScript
 - Ingests data into a Python-based ML model

 By the end of the tutorial, you'll understand how to:

 - Design language-independent data processing pipelines
 - Create custom processors for diverse data sources
 - Leverage RDF for comprehensive pipeline documentation